-In provinces with privacy legislation that the federal government has deemed to be “substantially similar” to PIPEDA, the Act does not apply.
-Currently, only Alberta, British Columbia and Québec have “substantially similar” privacy legislation in place.
+In provinces with privacy legislation that the federal government has deemed to be "substantially similar" to PIPEDA, the Act does not apply.
+Currently, only Alberta, British Columbia and Québec have "substantially similar" privacy legislation in place.
 However, PIPEDA continues to apply to federal works, undertakings or businesses that operate in those provinces as well as all interprovincial and international transactions by all organizations subject to PIPEDA in the course of their commercial activities.

-In addition, health information custodians — such as physicians, nurses and hospitals — in Ontario, New Brunswick, and Newfoundland and Labrador are exempt from PIPEDA with respect to personal health information, as these provinces have specific health information privacy statutes that have been deemed “substantially similar” to PIPEDA.
+In addition, health information custodians - such as physicians, nurses and hospitals - in Ontario, New Brunswick, Nova Scotia and Newfoundland and Labrador are exempt from PIPEDA with respect to personal health information, as these provinces have specific health information privacy statutes that have been deemed "substantially similar" to PIPEDA.
 Organizations that operate interprovincially or internationally are required to deal with both provincial and federal privacy legislation.
 It should be noted that other Canadian provinces also have health specific legislation that has not been deemed "substantially similar" to PIPEDA; with the effect that both the health specific legislation and PIPEDA may apply even within the province.

 The Digital Privacy Act was passed by Parliament and received royal assent in June 2015.
 The Act makes several important amendments to PIPEDA, including new mandatory breach reporting requirements for organizations and enhanced enforcement powers for the privacy commissioner of Canada.
 It is important to note that some of these amendments have not yet come into force.